Reduce the effort needed to integrate, explore and preserve your data

 Help us create new tools in eTRIKS Labs

-"eTRIKS provides the gel, without which we would be floating excess pools of data."
+"eTRIKS provides the gel, without which we would be floating in excess pools of data."

 Ian Adcock - U-BIOPRED Work Package 6 leader